lnsongxf/rflow/README.md

-rflow - R library for TensorFlow
+rflow - Pipeline Interface for TensorFlow in R

-This is an experimental and work-in-progress R wrapper library for Google TensorFlow, inspired by Google skflow package.
+This is an experimental and work-in-progress R library for easily using Google TensorFlow, inspired by Google skflow package.

 Contact terrytangyuan@gmail.com for questions/suggestions/collaborations.